ruimcf/PrefixTrees/README.md

  * Find a substring

-##Requisites
+## Requisites
 You need python3.* installed on your system.
 Input files (specified at the end of the code) should be at the directory of the program and contain only one word in each line.
 Run the program with:
-"python3 trie.py"
+$ python3 trie.py